Your SaaS positioning is the reason why you are losing money

 A good SaaS positioning solves concrete problems for a concrete audience; an excellent SaaS positioning stands out from its competitors.

 A strong SaaS positioning example would be ClickUp.
-This is a project management desktop app, allowing to work as a team on a common online workspace.
+This is a project management desktop app, allowing teams to work on a common online workspace.

-But instead of presenting itself as simply a project management app — which is a very common positioning and dozens of software already solve this problem — ClickUp chooses another unique angle.
+But instead of presenting itself as simply a project management app — a very common positioning with dozens of software already claiming to solve this problem — ClickUp chooses another unique angle.

 The company noticed how many teams suffer from the use of too many tools, which slows down productivity.
-They decided to solve that problem, and to sell their software as the one app that will replace all the other apps.
+They decided to solve this problem and sell their software as the one app that will replace all the other apps.

-They could have done it differently, and the results would have been much different.
+They could have done it differently and the results would not have been the same.

 “The best task management app for remote teams” → not unique enough

-“The productivy app that will help your business grow” → how exactly?
+“The productivity app that will help your business grow” → how exactly?

 See why these alternatives are not as good?
 Don’t worry, we will dive deeper in a minute.